HP Pavilion dv9000 series: GPU "bumpgate" and overheating

 HP has since acknowledged these issues as a common "hardware issue with certain dv2000/dv6000/dv9000" series of notebooks in 2008/2009, with the affected models being eligible for repair under their limited warranty services.

-Other issues
+Miscellaneous issues

-In some cases, the wireless card on some dv9000 series models may cease to stop functioning at certain points, which can be identified by the computer losing all wireless connections along with the wireless adapter not being detected by Device Manager or other computer hardware information programs.
+The wireless card on some dv9000 series models may cease to stop functioning at some point during long-term use, which can be identified by the computer losing all wireless connections along with the wireless adapter not being detected by Device Manager or other computer hardware information programs.
 Other problems include receiving no video from either the LCD panel or an external monitor, to the laptops not receiving any power or not starting up properly.
 Some of these issues may also be linked to the overheating problems mentioned above.